Lythalls Lane Stadium: Origins

 In 1928 the Coventry Greyhounds Ltd constructed a greyhound and speedway stadium in the Holbrooks area of Coventry off Lythalls Lane, Foleshill.
 Opening night was 7 April 1928; the track was a reasonable size and able to accommodate over 5,000 spectators.
 There was a large grandstand on the home straight and tote facilities right in front of the winning line.
+The first speedway in Coventry arrived during the inaugural year of UK speedway on 21 July 1928.
+The racing was organised by Midlands Speedways (a Manchester company) with a series of open and challenge events.

 History

 The track got off to an inauspicious start when the General and Racing Manager Lieutenant-Colonel Geoffrey Nigel Fitzjohn committed suicide in the stadium offices in 1929.
 The 47-year old took a dose of prussic acid, a highly poisonous substance.
 Then in early 1933 the main stand caught fire and was destroyed.

 In 1938 the Eclipse Stakes was inaugurated at the track over 500 yards.
-Lythalls Lane was located in a mainly rural area during the war which luckily resulted in minimal damage during the Coventry Blitz in 1940 and 1941.
-Apart from the clubhouse that was burnt down the stadium fared well compared to the rest of Coventry.
-A year later Ballynennan Moon one of the sports great stars graced the circuit and duly won the Eclipse, the event had returned after a two-year break.
+Lythalls Lane was located in a mainly rural area during World War II and the only damage during the Coventry Blitz in 1940 and 1941 was a clubhouse that burned.
+A year later Ballynennan Moon won the Eclipse, the event had returned after a two-year break.

 After the war the Sanderson's (Alan and wife Hilda) acquired the freehold of the stadium, Alan Sanderson owned the luxury Selsdon Park Hotel built in the 1920s and was reputed to have bottomless pockets.
 In addition to the Lythalls Lane purchase was the nearby Brandon Stadium that hosted the Coventry Bees speedway team.
 Sanderson was also a big speedway fan.

 The racing was very profitable as indicated by a tote turnover of £1,529,244 in 1947 and the track could attract the best greyhounds of the era.
 In the Invitation Stakes run at Coventry on 9 August 1945 Bah's Choice beat Quare Times by five lengths in a new track record with a time of 29.45sec.
 In 1946 Clare Orton (son of the great Sidney Orton) was recruited by the track.

 The company changed name in 1950 following the purchase of Leicester Stadium in Blackbird Road from Leicester Stadium Ltd. The new guise would be Midland Sports.